coffeegreg/YTuner/README.md

 * Radio-browser extensive caching with many options and auto refresh
   * UUIDs, data structures and stations cache (based on files or RAM storage).
   * Local DB based full cache of Radio-browser resources.
-* Radio browser advanced filtering and sorting (single config for many AVRs or dedicated configs for each AVR (if you own more then one))
+* Radio-browser advanced filtering and sorting (single config for many AVRs or dedicated configs for each AVR (if you own more then one))
+* Radio-browser menu/submenu translator (for non-English users)

 YTuner also has build in :
 * Web service to support AVR requests.